open-rmf/crossflow/handbook/src/listen.md

 with the buffer data within the limitations of [`JsonBufferMut`][JsonBufferMut] and [`AnyBufferMut`][AnyBufferMut] respectively.

-However in many cases you will want to receive multiple keys from a listener because you want to listen to multiple buffers at once.
-The keys you get from the listener might be for buffers with different message types, and each key might have its own particular identity.
+In many cases you will want to receive multiple keys from a listener because it is often useful to listen to multiple buffers at once.
+The keys you get from the listener might be for buffers with different message types, and each key might have its own particular purpose or identity.
 You can define a custom accessor type in Rust using the `Accessor` macro:

 ![listen-accessor](./assets/figures/listen-accessor.svg)

-Simply create a struct who fields are all buffer key type (which may include [`JsonBufferKey`][JsonBufferKey] and [`AnyBufferKey`][AnyBufferKey]).
-Use this custom Accessor struct as the input type of your service.
-When you connect a listener to a node that uses your service, it will know that it needs to create this Accessor type.
+Simply create a struct who fields are all buffer key types (which may include [`JsonBufferKey`][JsonBufferKey] and [`AnyBufferKey`][AnyBufferKey]).
+Derive `Accessor` and `Clone` for your custom struct.
+Use this custom struct as the input type of your service.
+When you connect a listener to a node that uses your service, it will know that it needs to create this struct for you.

 When using a custom accessor, the buffers connected to the listener will need to specify a key name for their connection, much like they do when